vincedundee/ST-With-ControlNet/README.md

 Adds controlnet to Silly Tavern.

 ## To Install
+## Folder: SillyTavern/public/scripts/extensions/stable-diffusion

-BACKUP your stable-diffusion folder at /public/scripts/extensions/stable-diffusion
+- Backup your stable-diffusion folder

-Replace your stable-diffusion folder with the one in this repo.
+- Replace your stable-diffusion folder with the one in this repo.
-Reload your Silly Tavern
+- Reload your Silly Tavern
+- Activate ControlNet in your settings.

 Tested with ST 1.10.2 Vectors